PieroCastillo/Lettuce/Readme.md

 The focus of Lettuce is be a library of real-time graphics oriented to design and engineering with the better performance as possible.

+## TODO
+- impl virtual buffers system
+- use smart ptrs for samples and other classes

 ### Docs
  Tools:
   -  Doxygen + Doxygen Awesome, for API reference